mcilloni/mcilloni.github.io/_posts/2023-10-25-install-arch-on-usb.md

 ### 3.4.2.
 Configuring the kernel

-Configuring the system for booting on multiple systems is easier than it sounds thanks to how good Linux is at automatic configuration, but it still requires a bit of preliminary steps:
+Configuring the system for booting on multiple systems is easier than it sounds, thanks to how good Linux and the graphical stack has become at automatically configuring itself depending on the hardware.

+In the `chroot`, run the following preliminary steps:

 0. (optional) First, install ZFS (if you are using it); if using the LTS kernel, I recommend using `zfs-dkms`, while for a more up-to-date kernel a "fixed" build such as `zfs-linux` is probably safer.
 1. In order to support systems with an NVIDIA GPU, install the Nvidia driver (`nvidia` or `nvidia-lts`, depending on what you've chosen) [^13].